 We're glad you're interested in running and hope that this page provides you with the information you need to make a decision.
 If you still have questions, please reach out to a member of the Elections Committee.

 What qualifications do I need?

 You don’t need extensive existing knowledge of University governance as a new Board member; FAUW aims to make the Board a supportive environment in which you learn as you go.
-We're also holding a workshop on university governance on March 2 that would be useful for future directors.

 You do need to be a voting member of FAUW with a commitment to representing the best interests of your colleagues.

 Directors are expected to stay current on issues before the Board and to attend biweekly meetings (Thursdays from 2:30–4:30 p.m.) from September to June and 4–6 other FAUW meetings per year, such as General Meetings and Council of Representatives meetings.

 Beyond that, we encourage Board members to have, or develop, their own interests in leading special projects that work for positive change in the University experience.
 For example, you might sit on a mental health committee, develop resources to advise faculty, or bring up unit-specific issues that are not yet on the Board’s radar.
 These projects often become collaborations with other, similarly passionate directors.
 In this way, you can build your service responsibility to the University in a way that is both relevant to your performance review and personally interesting and rewarding.

 How much time am I committing to?